 The fights and action in Mobile Suit Gundam Unicorn are spectacular, making several minutes of clashes between nameless grunt mobile suits highly entertaining to watch.
 This is doubly true when the battles are set against the grand sound track or the commendable, if sometimes long-winded, backdrop of the philosophical character dialogue that this series loves.

 However, the biggest problem with Banager Links as the protagonist---and indeed the show itself---is that he rarely involves himself in the conflict at all.
 It becomes obscenely common for Banager to strap himself into his machine and fly into every battle to make emotional pep talks with absolutely nothing of consequence happening as a result.
-He feels his way out of situations and screams his chipmunk-esque head off about what everyone in the war is doing is wrong at all times.
+He feels his way out of situations and screams his chipmunk-esque head off about how everyone is wrong.
 This, of course, solves nobody's problems, fails to advance the story, and even agitates the situation, as it should.
-The problem is that it can quickly irritate the viewer, too, after about the third time.
+The problem is that it can quickly irritate the viewer, too.
 If you are a mature viewer intrigued by the war drama aspect and practical conclusions to conflict, Banager's naivety will infuriate you almost incessantly until you will have to get your enjoyment from the other characters.
 Finalizing on that, if you enjoy your protagonist to best opponents through strength, skill, or smarts, you'll be gravely disappointed by Banager's complete reliance on his mobile suit; it's to the point you'll be surprised the Gundam doesn't brush his teeth for him before bed.

 Thankfully, the other main characters tend to make up for Banager's lack of depth.
-A renegade princess who actually has a goal, a desperate young soldier at odds with his station in life, and a father trying to atone with his daughter-figure make up great highlights of the show.
+A renegade princess who actually has a goal, a desperate young soldier at odds with his station in life, and an adoptive father trying to atone with his daughter make great highlights of the show.
 They bring forward one of it's strongest aspects: emotion.
-Gundam tends to utilize emotion well, even exploiting it heavily, but this entry revels in that fact, making every main character a hook for your empathy and investigation over the course of the conflict.
+Gundam tends to utilize emotion well, even exploiting it heavily, but this entry revels in that fact, making every main character a hook for your empathy and investigation.
 Side characters are a different story, though.

-As everyone searches for answers to Laplace's Box, the viewer is along for the ride, but never allowed to speculate because placement and destination is provided scarcely.
-Outside of the box's vague concept, its identity not revealed until very late in the progression; for all you know it could be slang for a part of a female's anatomy.
+As everyone searches for answers to Laplace's Box, the viewer is along for the ride, but never allowed to speculate because placement and destination is ambiguous.
+Outside of the concept of Laplace's Box, its identity not revealed until very late in the progression; for all you know it could be slang for a part of a female's anatomy.
 So, make no mistake: your enjoyment of Mobile Suit Gundam Unicorn mostly hinges on how willing you are to indulge in an elongated, science fiction action-movie with sappy themes.
-Although each of the large scale action scenes could serve as a climax, it plays out exactly like a movie with one goal and little development of it.
+Although each of the large scale action scenes could serve as a climax, it plays out exactly like a movie with one goal and little development.
 If that's up your alley or if you like mechs, space, or high technology then you'll likely find the show extremely compelling.
 Mobile Suit Gundam Unicorn is compelling, it just needed a little more to spur it ahead of its glaring flaws.

-Thank you for reading, now it's time for me to... hoof... it. read more
+Thank you for reading, now it's time for me to...hoof... it.